ali92hm/nginx-proxy/README.md

-#Node NginX Proxy
+#Node Nginx Proxy

-Makes NginX proxy configuration files.
-This script automatically generates NginX configuration files that can act as proxy for node applications.
+Makes Nginx proxy configuration files.
+This script automatically generates Nginx configuration files that can act as proxy for node applications.

 ##Usage
-This application needs sudo permissions because the default NginX configuration is under `/etc/nginx/` which requires sudo permissions to be changed.
+This application needs sudo permissions because the default Nginx configuration is under `/etc/nginx/` which requires sudo permissions to be changed.
 ```bash
 sudo python nginx-config.py [node-app-name]
 ```
 You will be prompted with several questions for your configuration scripts such as servers ip addresses, ports, and weight.
 You can also redirect non-www requests to www.

-You can change the default location of the NginX configuration by passing the following optional parameter.
+You can change the default location of the Nginx configuration by passing the following optional parameter.
 ```bash
 sudo python nginx-config.py [node-app-name] -nginx-config-path [path-to-nginx config]
 ```